lochoang75/dive_into_design_pattern/behavioral_pattern/command/README.md

     - Create senders, and associate them with specific commands.
 ## Pros and Cons
 ### Pros
-- Single Responsibility Principle.
+- *Single Responsibility Principle*.
 You can decouple classes that invoke operations from classes that perform these operations.
-- Open/Closed Principle.
+- *Open/Closed Principle*.
 You can introduce new commands into the app without breaking existing client code.
 - You can implement undo/redo.
 - You can implement deferred execution of operations.
 - You can assemble a set of simple commands into a complex one.